 If you’re driving to Queenstown, it’s just under 6 hours from Christchurch or just under 5 hours from Franz Josef Glacier.

 If you’re arriving by air, the airport is a 15 minute drive from Queenstown’s main centre and there’s public transport options, shared shuttles and private transfers available if you don’t have your own car.
+You can book your Queenstown Airport shuttle here.

 The town itself is small so you can easily walk from one side to the other, and if you’re planning an activity outside of the town centre, many of the tourism suppliers offer free shuttles for customers staying in Queenstown.
+There’s a public bus system that services many of the main roads, and there’s also Uber if you want a quick and easy private ride.

 When to visit Queenstown